We distilled some of the top questions (and provided answers!) for those in hospitality marketing who are curious about content marketing.

-The former VP of Sales at The Knot drops some truths on everything from the underappreciated value of every single inquiry to why getting them on the phone may be
+The former VP of Sales at The Knot drops some truths — from the under-appreciated value of inquiries to why you shouldn’t race to get a lead on the phone.

 Hospitality and wedding marketing depends on quality imagery.
 And despite the bad rap, stock imagery can still deliver.
 Our in-house photo editor helps you learn how.

 Is your website up to snuff?
 How about your SEM?
 Event brochure?
 This checklist will walk you through exactly what you need to do to reach engaged couples.